silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

 Files can be kept in draft stage, and access restricted to certain user groups.
-These files are stored in a special `.protected` folder (defaulting to `public/assets/.protected`).
+These files are stored in a special `.protected/` folder (defaulting to `public/assets/.protected/`).
 **Requests to files in this folder should be denied by your webserver**.

-Requests to files in the `.protected` folder are routed to PHP by default when using Apache, through `public/assets/.htaccess`.
+Requests to files in the `.protected/` folder are routed to PHP by default when using Apache, through `public/assets/.htaccess`.
 If you are using another webserver, please follow our guides to ensure a secure setup.
 See [Developer Guides: File Security](/developer_guides/files/file_security) for details.